-In normal operation the RMC-1 will usually display the Information Screen.
+Trigger 2 Setup Triggers Trigger 1 Trigger 4 In normal operation the XMC-1 will usually display the Information Screen.

-Press and hold the encoder, or press the Menu button, to bring up the Main Menu screen.
+Press the Menu button, which brings up the Main Menu screen.
 The highlight shows that the Setup Menu is already the active choice, and the arrows show that we can move up to the Tuner Menu or down to the Information Menu.